TART-MSU/HyperQB/README.md

         It runs case #9.2 (shared buffer) with HyperQB abd AutoHyperQ.
         To replicate the entire table, including all comparisons run:
         ```sudo ./run_benchmarks.sh -all -AH -QAH```
-        The cases that take HyperQB longer than a minute are:
-        #2.1, #2.2, #8.2, #13.2
+        The cases that take HyperQB longer than a minute are: #2.1, #2.2, #8.2, #13.2
-        AutoHyper usually take longer than the timeout bound, to save time,
+        AutoHyperQ usually take longer than the timeout bound, to save time,
         the reviewer can change the parameter on line10 of ```run_bencmarks.sh```

 ## Additional Information on Displayed Outputs
+We add a remark that, the "SAT/UNSAT" outcome displayed from
+HyperQB, AutoHyper, and AutoHyperQ, might not be same.
+This is because, HyperQB provides `-find` and `-bughunt` which
+checks `original` and `negated` formula, respectively
+(which hunting the negation is the core idea of BMC).
+However, AutoHyper and AutpHyperQ always check `original` formula.

+We provide a quick lookup table for output conformance checking:
+option      HyperQB     AutoHyper       AutoHyperQ
+-find       SAT         SAT             SAT
+-find       UNSAT       UNSAT           UNSAT
+-bughunt    SAT         UNSAT           UNSAT
+-bughunt    UNSAT       SAT             SAT

+For fair comparison, we also make sure the models used by
+other tools are the same (all in NuSMV format).
+The only difference is to use different .hq formula since
+the syntax of HyperQB vs AH/AHQ, are slightly different.
+(However, the semantics of formula still conform).